joseph-allen/MinsharaMask/README.md

 You will then need to unzip this project file.
 You will then need to move this unzipped folder into Documents/Processing to access it in Processing.
 You will need to add a Video folder inside data with two videos (you probably shouldn't have to do this I will try to fix it)

+##Adding Libraries
+In order to run this project you will need to install some libraries.

+In the toolbar go into Sketch/Import Library/Add Library search for OpenCV and install "OpenCV for Processing".

+After doing this the project should run, feel free to go into the Issues section of Github and create a new issue if something goes wrong.